 We’ve updated our trip change and cancellation policies for charters affected by COVID-19.
 Learn more

-Toronto summer camps can give way to unforgettable fun and a great learning experience for any child from six up to 17 years old.
+Toronto summer camps are can give way to unforgettable fun and a great learning experience for any child from six up to 17 years old.
 They’re valuable for parents, too, as they can rejoice in giving their kids the best opportunities to grow and enjoy some time for themselves.
 Bus.com takes the safety of all campers seriously, providing a comfortable and safe ride.

 Harbourfront Centre Camps are the best choice for creative Toronto kids.
 The Harbourfront Centre is a charity and non-profit organization that has connected campers to contemporary arts, culture, and ideas since 1979.
 In an inclusive and safe community of aspiring artists like themselves, creative kids learn about inspiration and self-expression and pick up essential skills to carry out their projects.
 There are a variety of programs, and some of them include the entire family.